 If you have fallen in love with the gastronomy of Trastevere, you can't miss the restaurants in another of Rome's neighborhoods that delights the most foodies: Testaccio.
 This neighborhood is located on the opposite bank of Trastevere and is also worth a visit, if only for its restaurants.
 Although it is less known, there are also those who describe it as one of the most authentic neighborhoods in Rome.

 Finally, if you are going to visit Trastevere in the afternoon, I recommend doing so after seeing the Vatican Museums in the morning for two reasons.
 The first is the proximity of both places (about a thirty minute walk) which can be a perfect way to spend the day.

 The second is because you already know that the Vatican is a must-see in Rome, but also one of the busiest places; after the bustle you will find in the museums or in St. Peter's Basilica, enjoying the serenity of Trastevere will be a balm that will charge you with energy for the rest of the days of your visit to Rome.
-If you are interested in this option and you want to know more about how to organize your visit to the Vatican, you can read this other article on The best guided tours of the Vatican ⛪.
+If you are interested in this option and want to know more about how to organize your visit to the Vatican, you can read this other article about the best guided tours of the Vatican.

 Other guided tours of Rome

-If on the other hand you prefer to do a broader tour of the city that does not focus only on Trastevere, do not worry because the offer of guided tours of Rome is endless.
+If on the other hand you prefer to take a broader tour of the city that doesn't focus only on Trastevere, don't worry because the offer of guided tours of Rome is endless.
 In fact, so much so that it can be overwhelming.
-I made this guide on Top 11 tours of Rome that can help you choose which is the best option.
+I put together this guide on the 11 best tours of Rome that can help you choose which is the best option.

-And finally, if by now you have fallen in love with Rome like me, I recommend that you don't stop visiting the rest of Italy, as there are thousands of wonders to discover outside the Eternal City.
-I leave you with this article about The 9 best excursions from Rome so you can start dreaming about all the excursions you could do once you are there.
+And finally, if by now you've already fallen in love with Rome like me, I recommend that you don't stop visiting the rest of Italy, as there are thousands of wonders to discover outside the Eternal City.
+I leave you with this article on the 9 best tours from Rome so you can start dreaming about all the excursions you could do once you are there.